|

 vibrant tone of indignation they could not wait to imitate was, in John's case,

+achieved only through an equally formidable measure of literary skill.
 John was too sensible a man to make extravagant claims for what he achieved.

 He knew better than anyone that the so-called revolution attributed to him was